 🏆 Some tips for winning a client on Folyo

-Folyo doesn't make money if you can't land a great project with our service.
-So our only incentive is to help you win work.
-Below are the best tips we've found for increasing your response rate.
+Folyo depends on our customers winning projects to make money.
+Because we don't take referral fees, our only incentive is to help you win work.
+So below we've compiled the best tips we've found for increasing your response rate.
 Check this list before you hit send on an email.

 Personalize your subject line

 Busy clients look to remove spam from their inbox first.
-That's why your subject line should be so personal that the client immediately knows it's written just for them.
+That's why when most freelancers send an email with the subject: "freelancer" or something equally generic, they kill their response rate.
+Your subject line should be so personal that the client immediately knows it's written just for them.

 Make it less than 120 words

 Busy clients don't have time to read long emails.
 In fact, they avoid big walls of text.
 Make sure your message is under 120 words so it can be read quickly.

 Clients will have freelancers in their inbox making big claims.
 Instead, prove you can help by providing something of value inside your email.
 Advice, tips, or even a gift will make a client appreciate your email.

 Don't rush the relationship

 Most freelancers rush to get paid.
 But relationships don't work this way.
 Clients are people.
 It's take time to build trust.
 So remember, this is a first email and just try to start a conversation.
 Don't go for the kill in one stroke.

 Your portfolio, linkedin, and dribbble profile won't land you a client.
 So focus on communicating clearly to the client and getting a reply, not linking to your work.